A Lotte Data – Minecraft Data Pack

 • “Smithing Templates” advancement tree that tracks which smithing templates the player has found so far.

-• “Blinded by the Light” advancement for getting Blindness from an illusioner.
+• “Blinded by the Light” advancement for being near an illusioner when it spawns.

 • “Charge!” advancement for killing a charged Creeper.